Spark pulls together $625,000 for start-ups to stimulate economic recovery

 "Every generation of network creates conditions for growth at a country and a global level.
 A lot of smaller businesses might get shut out of that, so we felt that we wanted to create conditions for small businesses to be able to engage in the growth that 5G creates."

-Spark is hoping to find a healthcare business that can train staff remotely and respond to events remotely or one that can enable e-learning from mobile devices or able fleet tracking to keep an eye on a company's assets at any point in time.
+Spark is hoping to find a healthcare business that can train staff and respond to events remotely or a business that can enable e-learning from mobile devices or enable fleet tracking to keep an eye on a company's assets at any point in time.

 The use cases for 5G are still emerging, Bain said.
 "What we think is exciting about this is it is not necessarily all set yet - there's a lot of ideas that haven't been thought up - and there's a real opportunity for good ideas to take route and to have a chance to scale.